 The story of Gandhi is striking in many ways, but none more so than the fact that his idea had never been tried before.
 In fact, there was not even a word for it until Gandhi created one.
 “Truth (satya) implies love, and firmness (agraha) engenders and therefore serves as a synonym for force.
 I thus began to call the Indian movement Satyagraha, that is to say, the Force which is born of Truth and Love or non-violence, and gave up the use of the phrase “passive resistance” in connection with it, so much so that even in English writing we often avoided it and used instead the word “satyagraha” itself or some other equivalent English phrase” (Gandhi M. K., 1928).
 As we can clearly see, any other method would have gone against his core beliefs.
 Being a man of principle, one would be hard-pressed to imagine any other method being employed.

 This tells us a lot about true and effective leadership.
-For starters, it illustrates that sometimes leaders have to forge a new path altogether, rather than to lead everyone down a road with known and often negative consequences.
-It shows us that leaders have to be willing to take a leap of faith first before expecting others to make the same leap.
-Finally, it demonstrates that sometimes there is a better way, even when we do not see it right away.
+For starters, it illustrates that sometimes leaders have to forge a new path instead of leading everyone down a road with known and often negative consequences.
+It shows us that leaders must be willing to take a leap of faith before expecting others to make the same leap.
+Finally, it demonstrates that sometimes there is a better way, even when we do not see it immediately.

 Perhaps discipline is the keyword we need to utilize here.
 Remaining steadfast to the plan when we believe it to be the right way.
 Look, the job of a leader is not always a great one.
 Hard decisions must be made.
 New ideas must be forged.
 The world is watching.